MatplusGmbH/opensefa-reconciliation-solver/README.md

 ## Introduction

-`OpenSEFA.jl` is a Julia package designed for modeling and solving **nonlinear data reconciliation problems** within the context of **Substance & Energy Flow Analysis (SeFA)** and **Material Flow Analysis (MFA)**.
+`OpenSEFA.jl` is a Julia package designed for modeling and solving **nonlinear data reconciliation problems** within the context of **Substance & Energy Flow Analysis (SEFA)** and **Material Flow Analysis (MFA)**.
 These methodologies serve as powerful decision-support tools across diverse fields, including but not limited to:

 - **Environmental management**
 - **Waste resource management**